alireza10up/php-clean-code/README.md

 The sign of violation of the LSP principle is that we define a series of interfaces and the classes that extend them forcefully implement them or leave them empty.

 The way is that we come and separate the interfaces, this can be recognized through class concepts.

+In this principle, all items including input and output of derived classes should be key